tiprankstipranks

 Our results of operations, financial condition and cash flows could be adversely affected by changes to interest rates.

-Our Facility Agreement is for $43.8 million, none of which had been drawn as of December 31, 2023.
+As of December 31, 2024, the amount available to be drawn under our Facility Agreement was $31.3 million, none of which had been drawn.
 An increase in interest rates could result in a significant increase in the amount we pay to service any subsequently drawn, and any future other debt taken out by us, resulting in a reduced amount available to fund our exploration and development activities and, if applicable, the cash available for dividends.
 Such an increase could also negatively impact the market price of the shares of common stock.

 Corporate Activity and Growth - Risk 1